folio-org/okapi/doc/guide.md

 endpoints and details of request processing - handling of request and response entities, status codes, error conditions, etc.

-Okapi is an implementation of a couple different patterns commonly used within the microservice architecture.
+Okapi is an implementation of some different patterns commonly used within the microservice architecture.
 The most central of them is the so called "API Gateway" pattern which is implemented by the core Okapi 'proxy' service.
 Conceptually, the API Gateway is a server that is a single entry point into